-What's happening here is that learning the mapping from a 3,000 dimension embedding to utility is hard to do from scratch.
-The logit model only learns the relationship between some of the dimensions of the text embedding and the outcome, depending on what variation is observed.
-Figures that visualize this intuition are in Appendix A. I formalize this argument in Section 4.
+Learning this mapping from a 3,000 dimension embedding to the utility $\delta{jt}$ will be hard.
+If this mapping is learned from scratch, it cannot say anything about dimensions of the embedding where variation was not observed in the training data.
+It will only learn the relationship between some of the dimensions of the text embedding and the outcome, but new brands may vary on some other dimension.
+I illustrate this intuition with simulated data in Appendix A and formalize this argument in Section 4.

 If enough variation were observed in the data, we can imagine that a sufficiently powerful model could eventually make good out-of-sample predictions.
 The issue is that creating a model capable of "understanding" language and performing logical reasoning requires a massive amount of variation in the training data and an enormous model to learn the correct relationships.
 Empirically, the requirements are about 200 billion tokens (~150 billion words) of training data and a deep neural network of around 10 billion parameters (Wei et al. (2022), Hoffmann et al. (2022)).
 My choice setting does not contain enough data to train a model of this scale from scratch, and even if it did, costs would be prohibitive.
-But if we initialize our model to a pre-trained LLM and then adapt it to our data,
+But if we initialize our model to a pre-trained LLM and then adapt it to our data, our model will inherit the LLM's desired properties.